ChunZhou1/jsonTree/README.md

 3: **node.TSX** :under **“component”** directory.

-The file contains the component used to display the leaf node (**LeafNode**) and the Parent node of the leaf node.
+The file contains the component used to display the leaf node (**LeafNode**) and the Parent node of the leaf node (**SubNode**).
-(**SubNode**).
 The two types of components are called by (**JsonTree**) component.

 4: **menu.TSX** under “**component**” directory.